What is the Sports Premium?

 Our Sports Premium Grant from April 2020 to March 2021 is £18,480.00

 Our Physical Education and school sports vision:

 Through the strategic implementation of the Sports Premium funding we have received, we aim to further develop these elements within school and to offer the children a wider range of opportunities.
 We have employed a range of sports specialist teachers for the duration of the funding to improve the skill set of our staff and provide access to extra-curricular sports that our children would not normally have the opportunity to attend.
-We have also used the funding to increase our swimming provision by 50% as we strive for all pupils, being able to swim at least 25m, by the time they leave.
-In addition to this, we have also upgraded the playground markings to enhance the PE provision alongside the use of it by teachers and lunchtime supervisors.
-We are regularly monitoring the impact of this initiative (See report for 2016-2017).
+In addition to this, we have also upgraded the equipment in school so children are able to use a range of equipment to progress in their lessons.
+We are regularly monitoring the impact of this initiative.
 An initial impact is that children tell us they are really enjoying their PE and the number of children, including those from vulnerable groups, accessing extra-curricular P.E and Sport has increased.

 - To continue to improve the quality of teaching and learning of PE within School.

 - To broaden the opportunities for children to take part and lead in a range of physical activities at school.